dusty-nv/jetson-inference/README.md

 ## Building from Source
 Provided along with this repo are TensorRT-enabled examples of running Googlenet/Alexnet on live camera feed for image recognition, and pedestrian detection networks with localization capabilities (i.e. that provide bounding boxes).

-The latest source can be obtained from [GitHub](http://github.com/ross-abaco/jetson-inference) and compiled onboard Jetson TX1.
+The latest source can be obtained from [GitHub](http://github.com/ross-abaco/jetson-inference) and compiled onboard Jetson TX2.

-> **note**:  this [branch](http://github.com/ross-abaco/jetson-inference) is verified against
+**note**:  this [branch](http://github.com/ross-abaco/jetson-inference) is verified against :
->        JetPack 2.3 / L4T R24.2 aarch64 (Ubuntu 16.04 LTS) and JetPack 2.3.1 / L4T R24.2.1 aarch64 (Ubuntu 16.04 LTS)
+* TX1 JetPack 2.3 / L4T R24.2 aarch64 (Ubuntu 16.04)
+* TX1 JetPack 2.3.1 / L4T R24.2.1 aarch64 (Ubuntu 16.04)
+* TX2 JetPack 3.0 / L4T R27.1 aarch64 (Ubuntu 16.04 kernel 4.4)

 #### 1. Cloning the repo
 To obtain the repository, navigate to a folder of your choosing on the Jetson.
 First, make sure git and cmake are installed locally: